Rope Handrail f.a.q.s

 Back

-Although all synthetic ropes are water-proof, most of them become brittle in sunlight - polypropylene being one of the worst culprits; the small fibres of the yarn will tend to whiten, becoming rough and almost sharp at first, finally rubbing off completely as a powder.
+Although all synthetic ropes are generally water-proof, many of them become brittle in sunlight - polypropylene being one of the worst culprits; the small fibres of the yarn will tend to whiten, becoming rough and almost sharp at first, finally rubbing off completely as a powder.

 The rope itself is still serviceable for a good long time, but it will look and feel scruffy long before a polyester rope.
 Many imitation hemp ropes are made from polypropylene as it is quite a cheap raw material.

-The rope we would recommend is the P.O.S.H., a high grade polyester fibre rope developed as a quality working rope for classic yachts with a built-in U.V. inhibitor - so it will keep its good looks outside for longer!
+The rope we would recommend is the P.O.S.H., a high grade polyester fibre rope developed as a quality working rope for classic yachts with a built-in U.V. inhibitor - so it will keep its good looks outside for much longer!
 We have it made especially in a four strand construction which produces an attractive and comfortable handrail, as it is less bumpy than the usual three strand rope.
-We supply p.o.s.h. in a natural colour (hemp imitation) as well as a black and a mid bright green.
-See the ropes page for more information.
+We supply p.o.s.h. in a natural colour (hemp imitation).
+See our POSH rope section for more information.

 Back